SEP 11, 2020 | GLOBAL

-- Atlassian has also launched a Remote Work Hub to make their products and best practices easily accessible.
+- Atlassian launched a Remote Work Hub to make their products and best practices easily accessible.

 - Atlassian launched a free webinar series featuring sessions from their annual summit.

-- Atlassian University is offering its popular On Demand, Cloud Training courses for free through the end of June 2020.
+- Atlassian University offered its popular On Demand, Cloud Training courses for free.

 - Atlassian’s Gigi Griffis lays out the benefits of remote work, including talent retention, cost savings, and high productivity and offers best practices for how businesses can use the cloud to reap the benefits of remote work.

-- Autodesk is extending contract payment terms to 60 days for all customers and partners for new orders and renewals placed directly with Autodesk now through August 7, 2020.
-The company is extending the ability to purchase new multi-user subscription plans to August 7, 2020 and moving the retirement of multi-user subscriptions to August 7, 2021.
+- Autodesk extended contract payment terms to 60 days for all customers and partners for new orders and renewals placed directly with Autodesk now through August 7, 2020.
+The company extended the ability to purchase new multi-user subscription plans to August 7, 2020 and moved the retirement of multi-user subscriptions to August 7, 2021.
 Visit Autodesk’s COVID-19 Resource Center for more information.

 - Beginning on March 24, customers can get free access to select Autodesk products and services, including BIM 360 Docs, BIM 360 Design, Fusion 360, Fusion Team, AutoCAD Web and Mobile, and Shotgun – all for commercial use.
 Learn more in the Expanded Access Program center on Autodesk.com.